Key Highlights

 The radio test checks whether your listeners can spell out your domain name when they hear it.
 Some tips to guarantee that is to:

-• Keep your podcast domain name at 15 characters or less
+- Keep your podcast domain name at 15 characters or less

-• Avoid special characters like numbers and hyphens
+- Avoid special characters like numbers and hyphens

-• Choose a domain name that doesn’t get misconstrued or confused for a well-known brand.
+- Choose a domain name that doesn’t get misconstrued or confused for a well-known brand.

-Additional tips for selecting podcast domain names:
+Additional tips for selecting podcast domains:

-• Choose podcast names that include business keywords
+- Choose podcast names that include business keywords

-• Add the word “podcast” at the end of a phrase that’s already taken
+- Add the word “podcast” at the end of a phrase that’s already taken

-• Use podcast name generators for more ideas
+- Use podcast name generators for more ideas

-• Ask for help from your social network
+- Ask for help from your social network

 Buy Your Own Domain

-When you’ve thought of a name for your podcast and are ready to buy a domain name, look for trusted domain registrars
+When you’ve thought of a name for your podcast and are ready to buy a domain name, look for trusted domain registrars where you can register your domain name.
+Registering your domain is a crucial step in establishing a dedicated online presence for your podcast.

-Keep in mind you don’t need a finished website to buy a domain name — even a domain pointing to a basic WordPress website will look good from a user experience standpoint.
+Keep in mind you don’t need a finished website to buy a domain name.
+Even a domain pointing to a basic WordPress website will look good from a user experience standpoint.

 Not all domain registrars are similar.
 Some don’t offer a comprehensive list of TLDs, while others come at a low price but offer questionable security.